 Duhamel, real life!

 Duhamel is a destination for nature lovers.
 In winter, deer roam freely through the picturesque village, much to the delight of wildlife enthusiasts.
-There are also 50 km of hiking trails, including 17 km of the National Trail, which offer stunning views.
+There are also 50 km of hiking trails, including 17 km of the National Trail, which offer magnificent views.
 Fans of fishing, hunting, mountain biking, and snowmobiling share a vast forested area.
-The facilities also support cycling, canoeing, birdwatching, cross-country skiing, snowshoeing, ice skating, ice fishing, and even tubing down the Petite Nation River.
+The facilities also accommodate cycling, canoeing, birdwatching, cross-country skiing, snowshoeing, ice skating, ice fishing, and even tubing down the Petite Nation River.

 Wondering what to do in Duhamel?
-It’s simple: head to the Duhamel crossroads.
+It's simple—head to the Duhamel Crossroads.